yumh1/AgentNetworkProtocol/01-agentnetworkprotocol-technical-white-paper.md

 Goal: To lower initial deployment barriers and promote rapid piloting, application, and adoption of the protocol in the real world.

+### 2.6 Principle of Least Trust

+No participant in the network (agents, nodes, etc.) should be fully trusted by default.
+All interactions must be authenticated and authorized, granting only the minimum permissions necessary to complete a specific task.
+This necessitates robust identity verification, access control, and data validation mechanisms within the protocol design to mitigate potential security risks and abuse.

+Goal: To establish an agent network that can operate securely even in untrusted environments.

 ## 3. Core Protocol Design

 ### 3.1 Protocol Layer Architecture